pfheatwole/thesis/source/canopy_geometry.rst

    `Photograph <https://www.flickr.com/photos/69401216@N00/2820146477/>`__ by
    Pascal Vuylsteker, distributed under a CC-BY-SA 2.0 license.

+* Manufactured from flexible materials such as ripstop nylon, they rely on internal structures to control the shape of the inflated volume, and variable-length suspension lines to control the shape of the arc.

 ..
 Why does this project need to model the canopy geometry?

 A paraglider dynamics model requires the inertial properties and aerodynamics of the canopy, which can be estimated from the canopy's shape.

-[[The user manual for a wing usually includes basic properties such as the total mass of the wing, the areal densities of its surface materials, etc, but not the mass and volume distributions, aerodynamics, etc.]]

 ..
 Why not use existing wing modeling tools?